DominiqueMakowski/archetypes/README.md

 **But beyond the scent of pseudo-science that emanates from this concept, do archetypes make any scientific sense?**

 Archetypes, as they are commonly defined and conceptualized (i.e., with a Jungian-based psychodynamic approach), are hardly compatible with the current scientific knowledge.
 For instance, Jung's collective unconscious has no place in light of what we know about neurogenesis, neurodevelopment, and functional or structural neuroanatomy.
 Similarly, research on personality and psychological inter-individual differences does not support the existence of profiles that would resemble commonly described archetypal figures (for example the warrior, the hero or the wise old man).
 Nonetheless, I think (and hope), that a scientific approach to archetypism (the study of psychological archetypes) is possible and potentially interesting.
-Thus, the goal of this book is to provide a new and rational perspective on archetypes, informed by biology, psychology and neuroscience.
+Thus, the goal of this book is to provide a new and rational perspective on archetypes, informed by biology, psychology, and neuroscience.

 [![Jungian archetypes warrior psychology neuroscience Jung psychoanalysis](img/12archetypes.png)](https://dominiquemakowski.github.io/archetypes/history-of-archetypes.html#carol-pearson-1944---present)